 Lee McKenzie is a highly respected broadcast journalist and presenter who has covered some of the biggest news and sports events of recent times.
 She is best known for her work in Formula One, presenting and interviewing the drivers for Channel 4 and previously BBC TV.
 As well as F1, Lee covers the Olympics, Commonwealth Games, Wimbledon, 6 Nations Rugby and Olympia for BBC as well as the Paralympics for Channel 4.

-Lee started as a written journalist at the age of 15 before joining Border TV as a trainee.
-Lee also holds the distinction of being the youngest person in the UK to present the news having made her anchoring debut on Border TV at the age of 22 after just 12 months with the station as a trainee.
-She went on to cover many high profile events such as the Lockerbie Trial and General Elections.
+Lee started her career as a written journalist at the age of 15 before joining Border TV as a trainee.
+Lee also holds the distinction of being the youngest person in the UK to present the news having made her anchoring debut on Border TV at the age of 22 after just 12 months with the station.

 Lee is a natural writer and highly regarded journalist having written features and comment pieces for almost all national newspapers as well as magazines and many websites.

-As well as her writing and TV work, Lee is much in demand as a corporate host working with a number of blue chip businesses including JP Morgan, UBS, Investec, Braun, Mercedes Benz, McLaren Automotive, Red Bull, Panasonic, IWC and TW Steel watches.
-She also hosts the annual Breast Cancer Care Fashion show.
+As well as her writing and TV work, Lee is much in demand as a corporate host working with a number of blue chip businesses including Castrol, JP Morgan, UBS, Investec, Braun, Mercedes Benz and McLaren automotive.

-Away from work Lee comes from an equestrian background and is a Patron of World Horse Welfare.
-She loves the outdoors and countryside and obviously loves to travel.
-She is a keen skier and has been a co-driver in the World Rally Championships.
-Lee has made history by becoming the first female recipient of the Jim Clark Memorial Award, which acknowledges achievements within the world of motorsport and the motor industry.
+Away from work Lee is a keen skier and has been a co-driver in the World Rally championships.
+Lee has made history by becoming the first female recipient of the Jim Clark memorial award, which acknowledges achievements within the world of motorsport and the motoring industry